Photographs show Niagara Falls frozen in 1911 and 2014. See Example( s )

 Last night at 11 o’clock the factories fed from the waters of this majestic river were in full operation, and at 12 o’clock the water was shut off, the wheel suddenly ceased their revolutions, and everything was hushed into silence.
 Various are the conjectures as to the cause; the most reasonable of which is that Lake Erie must be making a grand delivery of ice, and this the mouth of the Niagara, although large, is not quite enough to take in the whole at once, and that the consequences are, back water.

-The sepia-toned photograph appears to correspond to a view of the American Falls:
+The sepia-toned photograph shown above (which dates to about 1909) corresponds to a view of the American Falls:

-Although we don't really have any doubts that the photograph in question is a genuine image produced at a time when much of the water around the American Falls was frozen, we don't know the original source of this picture and thus can't verify the year in which it was taken.
-Although the text that accompanies the image in e-mail forwards usually states that the photo dates from 1911, other sources assign a variety of different dates to it.
-Much of the Niagara River around the falls was frozen in 1912, which resulted in a tragic accident when an ice bridge across the river broke free from its shoring as several people were traversing it.
+Although the text that accompanies the sepia image in e-mail forwards and social media postings usually states that the photo dates from 1911, other sources assign a variety of different dates to it.
+Much of the Niagara River around the falls was frozen in 1912, an ocurrence that resulted in a tragic accident when an ice bridge across the river broke free from its shoring as several people were traversing it.
 Three people were unable to make it back to shore in time and were killed as the loosened ice plunged down the river.